-Used to have successful harvests but now having difficulty getting even a fraction of the garden productivity that you used to?
+Are you used to having successful harvests but now have difficulty getting even a fraction of the garden productivity that you used to?
 Are you finding that pests and disease are a bigger problem than they used to be?
 One possible reason is that you are not practicing Crop Rotation.

 - legumes such as peas and beans are adapted to soils low in nitrogen - they do not deplete soil of its nitrogen.
 In fact they add nitrogen to the soil.